ga-chicago/digital-ocean-droplet-provisioning/README.md

 # Digital Ocean Droplet Provisioning

-> This guide will show you how to create a virtual server and deploy an app to it.
+> This guide will show you how to create a virtual server and deploy an app to it. :whale:

 ## Why?